 Eucharistic adoration is the act of worshipping God as He is present in the consecrated Eucharist.
 It is by the conversion of the bread and wine into Christ’s body and blood during the celebration of the Mass that Christ becomes present.
 The body and blood, together with the soul and divinity of our Lord Jesus Christ is truly, really, and substantially contained in the Blessed Sacrament.
 (Catechism of the Catholic Church, #1374).

 The Church of the Holy Spirit offers 24 hour Perpetual Adoration.
-You can sign up at the Adoration table in the Commons, or leave a message for Sue at 402-296-5047.
+You can sign up at the Adoration table in the Commons, or leave a message for Traci Schuette at 402.297.2295 if you’d like information on having a regular holy hour.

 Why Perpetual Adoration is Good for Us